vuppalaravikanth/DevOps/Linux/PasswordlessLogin.md

 The above command copies the public key from /root/.ssh/id_rsa.pub to the /root/.ssh/authorized_keys.

 #### Step 2.1 Manually Copy the Public key
+If we implemented the step 2.0 we can ignore this step.
 ```
 cat /root/.ssh/id_rsa
 ```